melanieganz/MoCoProject/README.md

 ### ChildrenHeadMotionMRI:
 Characterisation of children's head motion for Magnetic Resonance Imaging with and without general anaesthesia

+### ImageQualityMetrics:
+Evaluating the match of image quality metrics with radiological assessment in a dataset with and without motion artifacts

 ### MotionCorrectedClinicalMRProtocol:
 Evaluating the performance of markerless prospective motion correction and selective reacquisition in a clinical protocol for pediatric brain MRI